grupo-valoreo/career-ladders/README.md

 # Career Ladders at Valoreo (Manager ladder TBD)
 ## What is a career ladder?
-* Defines the possible roles and titles acrosst the business
+* Defines the possible roles and titles across the business
 * Shows which roles each team member can progress to
 * Explains what someone has to do to progress to each role